HURRICANE DORAIN OF 2019 AND EARLIER MAJOR HURRICANES

 On Monday, September 2, 2019 Hurricane Dorian obliterated much of the Bahamas.
 Maximum winds reached 185 mile per hour as the storm stalled near Freeport.
 The distance from us was 177 miles.
 It was uncertain then where the storm would go when steering currents began to guide it again.
 Most models had it coming close to our home with winds down to about 130 miles per hour.
 In 2017 we were without power for 43 hours due to Hurricane Irma.
 That's no fun in Florida's heat.
 So rather than fight traffic for 490 miles to Atlanta, we decided to go on a vacation.
 I bought three tickets on Southwest Airlines and, with my wife and son, flew off to Puerto Rico which Hurricane Dorian had just missed.
 We visited gorgeous beaches in San Juan and Mar Chiquita Cove, explored the Arecibo Radio Telescope (see Figure 4), and thoroughly enjoyed the rain forests which in places had vegetation that looked like it had come from some other exotic world.

 As for finding this storm in the Torah Code, the original axis term on Figure 1 was BAHAMAS.
 Normally it would display vertically, but I chose to show HURRICANE vertically with STALLED at the same skip.
 To do this the computer bases the display on 3,484 letters (the skip of HURRICANE) on each line in its memory rather than 6,965 (the skip of BAHAMAS).
 DORIAN shares a letter alef with BAHAMAS.
 A transliteration of ABACO touches BAHAMAS.
 Two numbers are highlighted - FIVE and THOUSAND.
 The storm was Category Five (winds of at least 157 miles per hour).
-Although the official death toll by September 11 was only at 50, seventy thousand people lost their homes and it is feared that a thousand or more may have lost their lives too.
-Two thousand five hundred were listed as missing just on Abaco Island on September 11, 2019.
+Although the official death toll by October 4, 2019 was only at 56 over 600 people were still missing, so the death toll could have been as high as a thousand people.
+Seventy thousand people lost their homes.
 This terrible storm was the second strongest storm in Atlantic history, and TERRIBLE is in the open text.

 Note: The odds below for Figure 1 (above) will be expanded later with HURRICANE as an axis term.